• Skip to primary navigation

 A great way for high school students to spend their summer vacation is to enroll in a college summer program.
 Hence, this article will analyze 13 University of Michigan Summer Programs for high school students.

-Certainly, these programs allow high school students to get a glimpse at college-life, what to expect, and how to make the most of it.
+Indeed, these programs allow high school students to glimpse college life, what to expect, and how to make the most of it.

-Unfortunately, many students do not have accurate information on where to enroll for a summer program.
+Unfortunately, many students do not have accurate information on where to enroll in a summer program.

-Well, you may have to read through this article to understand why you should participate in a summer program this year.
-Asides from discovering the importance of summer programs, you will also have a list of available programs to select from.
+You may have to read through this article to understand why you should participate in a summer program this year.
+Aside from discovering the importance of summer programs, you will also have a list of available programs.

 The University Of Michigan Overview